Third Time's the Charm

 - Muhyo has three separate encounters with Enchu.
 In the first at the MLS, Enchu leaves after Muhyo sentences the ghosts he sent.
 In the second at the Arcanum, he escapes with Rio, before her traitor's mark can be removed.
 In the third, Muhyo is able to bring Enchu to his senses and convince him to drive out Teeki from his body.

 - Between Magical Girl Lyrical Nanoha, As, and Magical Girl Lyrical Nanoha StrikerS, it took Fate three tries to pass her Enforcer exam.
 It is implied that some of her difficulty came from taking the test during the period in which Nanoha was recovering from her wounds (thus causing Fate emotional distress), and it is pointed out that as the pass rate is 15%, and Chrono also failed the test once, this is still fairly good, especially considering Fate passed "with flying colors" the third time.

-- The Connors encounter the T-1000 three times over the course of Terminator 2 (shopping mall, hospital, foundry) but only defeat him the third time.
+- The Connors encounter the T-1000 three times over the course of Terminator 2: Judgment Day (shopping mall, hospital, foundry) but only defeat him the third time.

 - Within the foundry, the T-800 fights the T-1000 three times.
 The first time, the T-1000 crushes his arm in some gears.
 The second time, the T-1000 impales him with a metal pole, briefly "killing" him.
 The third time, the T-800 shoots the T-1000 with a grenade launcher and causes him to fall into a vat of molten steel, destroying him.